owcer/code-api/README.md

  * @param {PlayerId} playerId
  * @param {number[]} pos1 - The one corner of the cuboid.
 Format [x, y, z]
  * @param {number[]} pos2 - The top right corner of the cuboid.
 Format [x, y, z]
  * @param {WalkThroughType} updateType - The type of update.
-Whether to make a rect solid, or able to be walked through.
+Whether to make a rect solid, able to be walked through, or reset to default.
  * @returns {void}
  */
 setWalkThroughRect(playerId, pos1, pos2, updateType)

 /**
- * Give a player an item and a certain amount of that item.
+ * Give a player a certain amount of an item.
  * Returns the amount of item added to the users inventory.
  *
  * @param {PlayerId} playerId